RajeevAtla/blog/_posts/2020-2-1-Kinematics.md

 ## Diagram
 It's important to make a diagram in these kinds of problems, as you can easily get lost in the coordinates, directions, etc.
-We therefore draw a diagram using Asymptote, mostly because it looks nice.
+We  draw a diagram using Asymptote, mostly because it looks really nice.
 This diagram shows the system at some point in time $t$.

 ![Diagram 5]({{ site.url }}/assets/images/diagram5.png "Diagram 5")